Eleven-Trading/TradeNote/README.md

 ### Type of trades
 TradeNote works best for intraday stocks and forex trading.
 However, you can also import swing trades but you must make sure all imported trades are closed / that you do not have any open trades.

-Please feel free to contribute if you want to see other brokers or vote for your broker via [Fider](https://fider.tradenote.co "Fider").

 ## Buy me coffee
 If you like this project, don't hesitate to show me <s>the money</s> love ;)